All Episodes

 They think America is the enemy.

-They think America's the problem.
+They think America is the problem.

-They think America's too big.
+They think America is too big.

 This whole concept of American exceptionalism is gone from the Democratic Party and from the left.

-The GOP passed it again over his veto.
+When Truman vetoed the bill designed to rein in his union allies, the GOP passed it again over his veto.

-Yet Taft Hartley Stands out precisely because it is almost alone as a Republican success in an era when voters were simply unwilling to overturn the existing liberal paradigm.
+Yet, Taft-Hartley stands out precisely because it is almost alone as a Republican success in an era when voters were simply unwilling to overturn the existing liberal paradigm.

 Truman, his approval ratings having dropped a stunning 50 points to 32%, not only never retreated from the paradigm, he kept turning up the heat on those who fought it.